 Items Collected & Proper Disposal

 Refuse - All type of normal household trash will be collected.
 Drain all liquids from containers.
 Broken glass and animal excrement must be securely wrapped or placed in closed plastic bags.
 Fireplace ashes must be cold before placing them in containers.
-Miscellaneous or larger items, such as furniture, should be stacked neatly at curb beside the regular trash.
+Miscellaneous or larger items, such as furniture, should be stacked neatly at the curb beside the regular trash.
 Mattresses and upholstered furniture must be placed in disposal bags or wrapped in plastic and taped securely.

 Recycling - Phone books, newspapers, magazines with 1” or less binding, cardboard, and chipboard should be placed in bins with a lid.
-Other acceptable items include: gable-top and aseptic cartons; unbroken clear, green and brown bottles and jars used for beverage and food containers; plastic containers numbering 1 through 7; aluminum foil, beverage cans, and containers such as pie plates; bi-metal and steel beverage and food cans.
+Other acceptable items include gable-top and aseptic cartons; unbroken clear, green and brown bottles and jars used for beverage and food containers; plastic containers numbering 1 through 7; aluminum foil, beverage cans, and containers such as pie plates; bi-metal and steel beverage and food cans.
 All beverage and food containers should be rinsed before disposal.
 It is not necessary to remove labels.
 Cardboard should be cut into pieces less the 2 x 3 foot.
 Flattening containers when possible will save room in recycling bins.
 Newspapers may also be placed in paper bags, or tied in bundles, and set beside the recycling bins.

 Yard Waste - Smaller yard waste items such as grass clippings, leaves and twigs should be placed in unlined trash cans or paper yard waste bags.
-Twigs or branches up to 2 inches in diameter should be cut into 4 foot lengths and bound together with a biodegradable material such as string or twine.
+Twigs or branches up to 2 inches in diameter should be cut into four-foot lengths and bound together with a biodegradable material such as string or twine.
 To dispose of small shrubs and bushes, 4-foot or less in length, remove the root-ball and use string or twine to tie the branches closer to the base.
 Christmas trees should be placed at curb completely free of all decorations and tree stands; should not be in a disposable bags; and should be cut in 4-foot lengths with the branches tied closer to the base.

 Items placed in improper containers, or set out improperly for disposal, can not be picked up.